thosgood/this-weeks-finds/markdown/201-250/week217.md

 If we take χ = 1 we get back the Riemann zeta function.

-Dirichlet used these L-functions to prove that there are infinitely many primes equal to k mod n as long as k is relatively prime to n.
+Dirichlet used these $L$-functions to prove that there are infinitely many primes equal to k mod n as long as k is relatively prime to n.
 The Generalized Riemann Hypothesis would give a good estimate on the number of such primes less than a given number, just as the Riemann Hypothesis does for plain old primes.

-Erich Hecke established the basic properties of Dirichlet L-functions in 1936, including a special symmetry called the "functional equation" which Riemann had already shown for his zeta function.
+Erich Hecke established the basic properties of Dirichlet $L$-functions in 1936, including a special symmetry called the "functional equation" which Riemann had already shown for his zeta function.
 So I bet Hecke must have dreamt of the Generalized Riemann Hypothesis, even if he